Foreign Rights Manager

 Tailor Your CV: Make sure your CV highlights relevant experience in foreign rights management, negotiation skills, and any previous roles that involved managing multiple accounts.
 Use specific examples to demonstrate your success in selling foreign rights.

 Craft a Compelling Cover Letter: In your cover letter, express your passion for the publishing industry and specifically for Lonely Planet's mission.
-Mention how your skills align with the job requirements and provide examples of how you've successfully managed partnerships or driven growth in previous roles.
+Mention how your skills align with the job requirements, particularly your experience in managing partnerships and driving growth.

 How to prepare for a job interview at Lonely Planet